antoinekociuba/AntoineK_MediaChooserField/README.md

 AntoineK_MediaChooserField
 ==========================

-A new Varien form element to browse and pick up images from the built-in Magento Media Browser.

 The Media Chooser form element is an alternative to the default Image form element.
 It relies on the native ```Mediabrowser``` JS implementation and offers much more ease to upload, delete, organise and select your images across the media folder.